nehcoah/Rank-Info-Net/README.md

 Note that you only need to set the `load_from` parameter to be the same directory of the `checkpoint` which  is set in training phase, unless you have renamed the state-dict file or moved it to somewhere else.

+### Apply code to other tasks

+Our proposed method can be applied to other tasks with ranking information, including most rating tasks, age estimation, etc. You can also preprocess your dataset to gain **reasonable** ranking information.

+Next, you just need to follow the method in our paper and add the Rank Module, Adaptive Weight Module, and the corresponding ranking loss to your original code.